Teacher: Josua Solnick

 - Know the key vocabulary associated with rivers and coasts.

-- Use 6 grid reference figures when locating key topographical features.
+- Use 6 grid reference figures when locating key features on an OS map.

 - Know how temperatures change at different altitudes.